Lovers Lane

 Review and photos by Jeff Elbel.

-Enjoying a busy fall season on the road, Chicago’s inimitable wonders The Claudettes swung to nearby Rockford for a return visit to Mary’s Place.
-The watering hole rests along the Rock River and holds status as the oldest bar in town.
-“This is a legit music venue disguised as a dive bar,” said pianist Johnny Iguana with affection.
+Enjoying a busy fall season on the road, Chicago’s inimitable wonders, The Claudettes, swung to nearby Rockford for a return visit to Mary’s Place.
+The watering hole rests along the Rock River and is the oldest bar in town.
+“This is a legit music venue disguised as a dive bar,” pianist Johnny Iguana affectionately said.
 The band played nearly 30 songs, drawing from all corners of its wide-ranging influences.

 Tags: ,